Eschatologue/CM_wiki/docs/character-creation/feat/feat-8th-level.md

 - **Deflection**

-    You can use your Reaction to deflect the incoming damage when you are hit by an Attack or fail a :d20-save: **Saving Throw** from a projectile.
+    You can use your :rsc-reaction: **Reaction** to deflect the incoming damage when you are hit by an Attack or fail a :d20-save: **Saving Throw** from a projectile.
 When you do so, the damage you take is reduced by your Proficiency Bonus + half your level.

 - **Interpose**

-    You can use a bonus action to protect a creature within 5 feet of you.
+    You can use a :rsc-bonus-action: **Bonus Action** to protect a creature within 5 feet of you.
 Until the start of your next turn, any attack roll made against that creature has :d20-disadv: **disadvantage** if you can see the attacker.
 This benefit ends early if you are incapacitated or your speed drops to 0.

 ### Spell Driver
 *8th-level Feat*